arthurtran04/ibm-3/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.